eit6609/storyteller/README.md

 It is the state instance, that can be used to call its accessors.

-#### `debug()`
+#### `debug(): string`

-If the `debug` option is `true`, this function returns the key of the current page, that is the template name and the state hash.
+If the `debug` option is `true`, this function returns the key of the current page, that is the template name and the state hash, wrapped in a `<code>` element.
+Otherwise it returns the empty string.
+You can place its result wherever you like in the templates to display the info, and then simply disable it by setting the `debug` option to `false` without modifying the templates.

-#### `goto(templateName?: string, action?: function)`
+#### `goto(templateName?: string, action?: function): string`

+The purpose of the function is to ask the generator the URL of the page identified by the template name and the hash of the state you get by applying the action to a copy of the current state.
+The function returns the URL of the requested page, that can be used in the `href` of an `a` to create a link.

+The parameters are:

-* `templateName` is the path of a template file, without the extension, relative to the `templatesDir`.
+* `templateName`: the path of a template file, without the extension, relative to the `templatesDir`.
 It defaults to the current template's name.
-* `action` is a function that receives the current state as its only parameter and modifies it.
-It should return a falsy value unless it wants to replace the current state with a new one: in this case it should return the new state.
+* `action`: a function that receives a state as its only parameter and modifies it.
+It should return a falsy value unless it wants to replace the received state with a new one: in this case it should return the new state.
 This is handy for complex games because it enables you to move through independent stages of the game.
 More about this later, in the *Tips & Tricks* section.

+With this function you actually trigger the generation of the pages, because, if the requested page does not exist, the generator creates an empty page and enqueues it for the build, that is the execution of the template with the state of the page.
+That execution could find and execute some `goto()` that could trigger the creation of new pages, and so on.

 ## Examples

 You can generate the example ebooks by moving to the `code` folder and running the `main.js` script:

     node main.js

 You can change the debug options to `true` to see who (template + state) generated the pages.